mpHarm88/mpHarm88.github.io/_posts/2020-06-20-streetsmarts.md

 - Due to a limited amount of time and resources, we created a model that predicted the listing price rather than purchase price.
 Finding data on purchase price proved very difficult to find.
 We had to develop a model that only used three features (Make, Model, and Year).
 With more time, we would like to use additional descriptive features that contribute to the predicted cost of a vehicle.
+- The model cannot take into account appreciation due to a car being a collector's item.
+- Exotic cars do not give accurate predictions due to the training data having a very sparse amount of samples.